 Certified Public Accountant (CPA)

-The Certified Public Accountant (CPA) designation is managed by each state’s board of accountancy independently.
-Most states have similar application requirements, including the passing of the Uniform CPA Examination.
+The Certified Public Accountant (CPA) designation is managed by each state’s board of accountancy independently but the American Institute of Certified Public Accountants (AICPA) is the group that actually offers CPA certification.
+Most states have similar application requirements, including the passing of the Uniform CPA Examination and the state board of accountancy will choose when you are prepared to receive your full CPA license.
 Certified Public Accountants perform financial statement audits and other attestation services to keep investors informed.
 Benefits of earning this credential include increased employment opportunities, higher salaries, better benefits, job stability, and industry respect.
+CPAs may work for a public accounting firm, larger businesses, or as consultants for many clients.

 The Certified Management Accountant (CMA) designation is overseen by Institute of Management Accountants, Inc. (IMA) Certified Management Accountants possess significant knowledge in financial planning, analysis, control, decision support, and professional ethics.
 Benefits of earning this credential include more opportunities within the business world, career advancement, increased earning potential, and more credibility in the field.